maxdemaio/invest/README.md

 Methodology
 ------

-Essentially we should buy stocks in much the same way we would evaluate buying a business for acquisition in its entirety.
+According to Warren Buffett, we should buy stocks in much the same way we would evaluate buying a business for acquisition in its entirety.
 We want the following factors when we are investing in a business:
 1. It is a business that we can understand
 2. The company has favorable long-term prospects
 3. It is operated by honest and competent people